sshyran/owntracks-electron-hardware/README.md

 ![Electron with GPS](assets/electron-gps_bb.png)

-When using the Ultimate GPS, we could connect the `EN`able pin to the Electron to switch off the GPS module whilst the Electron is asleep (as shown with the optional yellow connection).
+When using the Ultimate GPS, we can connect the `EN`able pin to the Electron to switch off the GPS module whilst the Electron is asleep (as shown with the optional yellow connection).
+A 2.2K resistor between `EN` and `GND` will ensure the module is off by default.

+> The LED on the GPS module blinks at about 1Hz while it's searching for satellites and blinks once every 15 seconds when a fix is found to conserve power

 ## Compiling